This article explains how to migrate to MailEnable from other mail systems.

 The most significant challenge in migrating from a legacy mail system is obtaining credentials/access to legacy mailboxes (since it requires knowledge of user's passwords).

-If you know user's passwords (or are in a position to reset them having notified the users) then the migration process is straight forward and you can simply create the users in MailEnable and configure the Migration Console to import from the legacy mail system.
+If you know user's passwords then the migration process is straight forward and you can simply create the users in MailEnable and configure the Migration Console to import from the legacy mail system.

 For more information on the migrating, please refer to the documentation installed under the MailEnable/Migration program group.
 The following articles may also assist you in migrating:

-How to copy or migrate my MailEnable configuration from one server to another: Article ME020073
+How to copy or migrate MailEnable configuration and data from one server to another: https://www.mailenable.com/kb/content/article.asp?ID=ME020073

 |Class:||HOWTO: Product Instructions|